tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 **Problem**: Given a list of positive numbers, return the largest number on the list.

-**Inputs**: A list L of positive numbers.
+**Inputs**: A list `L` of positive numbers.

 This list must contain at least one number.
-(Asking for the largest number in a list of no numbers is not a meaningful question.)
+(Asking for the largest number in a list of 0 numbers is not a meaningful question.)

-**Outputs**: A number n, which will be the largest number of the list.
+**Outputs**: A number `n`, which will be the largest number of the list.

 Algorithm: